/img/default-news-img.png

 When you see a company’s P/E ratio you may know it shows a company’s valuation comparing its market value to its after tax profits.

-You also know what earnings before interest and taxes (EBIT) and earnings before interest, taxes, depreciation, and amortization (EBITDA) from seeing them a few times I am sure.
+You also know what earnings before interest and taxes (EBIT) and earnings before interest, taxes, depreciation, and amortisation (EBITDA) from seeing them a few times I am sure.
+But do you know these numbers can be also be used to value and compare companies you are thinking of buying?

 When using these ratios, it is important to understand how each shows a different part of a company’s income statement and that affects their usefulness.
+Some valuation ratios work better than others and understanding these basics can help you choose the best companies that meet your investment strategy.

 Start with the familiar P/E